🎓 Program Overview

 - Cloud Pub/Sub: event-driven messaging between Rust services

-- Infrastructure with Terraform on GCP: provisioning Cloud Run, Cloud SQL, and networking with reusable modules
+- Infrastructure with Terraform on GCP: provisioning Cloud Run, Cloud SQL, and networking

 - Cloud Build: CI/CD pipelines for building, testing, and deploying Rust containers

-- Azure Container Apps: serverless container hosting for Axum β the Azure equivalent of Cloud Run
+- Azure Container Apps: serverless container hosting for Axum — the Azure equivalent of Cloud Run

 - Azure Container Registry (ACR): building and storing Rust Docker images